 Action 1.1.b: Create and host programs that focus on literacy and lifelong education topics for patrons of all ages.

 1.3 Support lifelong education for seniors and retirees with programs that entertain, educate, and provide connections to community resources.

 Action 1.3.a: Beginning November 2021, develop and present a series of programs addressing the emotional, mental, medical, and financial well-being of seniors and their caregivers.

-Action 1.5.a: Continue to offer one-on-one tutoring and homework help via the Homework Hub program.
+Action 1.5.a: Continue to offer one-on-one tutoring and homework help vial the Homework Hub program.

 To support a strong local economy by acting as a resource for businesses and individuals seeking professional development.

-Action 2.2.a: Continue to provide programs and activities with local partners to introduce youth to possible STEM career fields.
+Action 2.2.a: Continue to provide programs and activities with local partners to introduce youth of all ages to a variety of career fields.

-Action 2.2.b: In partnership with CareerSource, host workshops on job seeking strategies, career coaching, and related topics.
+Action 2.2.b: Host workshops on job seeking strategies, career coaching and related topics.

 Action 2.4.a: Continue the Teen Advisory Board program and volunteer opportunity.